 Eco-Friendly Process

-Sublimation is an environmentally friendly printing method because:
+An environmentally friendly printing method because:

 • No Harmful Chemicals: Sublimation ink is free from toxic chemicals and heavy metals